parasHadesMods/ParasDoorPredictions/docs/explanation/things_to_avoid.md

 As a rough guideline, ForgottenKane and Vorime would try to keep each room to seven or fewer manip inputs in early access routing.
-With the advent of tools like the door prediction mod, it is very fast to try large numbers of increments
+With the advent of tools like the door prediction mod, it is very fast to try large numbers of increments and tempting to have high numbers of manips rather than backtracking.
+Try to avoid this temptation.

+In Styx especially, the route requirements are very low so there are a lot of possible routes and finding one is relatively quick, so it's worthwhile to optimize for fewer manips.

 Required manips at surprising times
 ------------------------------------